Breast milk and nutrition

 Try and avoid anything containing artificial sweeteners, colourings or preservatives, as these will pass via your milk to your baby, and their tiny liver will have to process them.
 The same is true for caffeine: avoid or restrict your intake of coffee, tea, cola and chocolate, as caffeine places a burden on the liver.

 Whilst advice may vary, it is best to avoid alcohol, as it does pass directly to your baby and their livers are not ready to deal with this toxin.

 Boost your milk supply

 Before trying anything else ensure that you are adequately hydrated and nourished and that you are getting enough rest.
 Hard though this may be, it will be difficult for your body to produce a good milk supply if you are exhausted.

 There are a number of natural remedies which are thought to increase milk supply.
 These include milk thistle or fenugreek herbal remedies and drinking fennel tea.
 Pukka herbs have a Motherkind baby tea which tastes delicious!

 It is very difficult to get all the nutrients we need from our diet and when you are looking after a newborn baby.
 And we find that this becomes even more of a challenge.
 I would recommend that breastfeeding mothers take a breastfeeding specific multivitamin and mineral supplement.
 This ensures that they are getting adequate amounts of essential nutrients.
 Check out Wild Nutrition for food grown supplements.

 NUTRITIONAL THERAPIST, LONDON

-Emily Fawell is a nutritional therapist and NLP practitioner at 4Well People.
+Emily Fawell is a nutritional therapist and NLP practitioner.
 Emily offers one to one consultations in a family friendly clinic in West Ealing, London.